-The Board of Directors recommends a vote FOR the election of six nominees for directors, a vote FOR the amendment to the 2006 Microvision, Inc. Incentive Plan and a vote FOR ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm.
+The Board of Directors recommends a vote FOR the election of five nominees for directors, a vote FOR ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm and a vote FOR the approval of the amendment of the Company's Certificate of Incorporation.

 At the meeting, you will have an opportunity to ask questions about the Company and its operations.
-You may attend the meeting and vote your shares in person even if you return your proxy card or vote by telephone or the Internet.
+You may attend the meeting and vote your shares in person even if you vote by telephone or the Internet or return your proxy card.
 Your proxy (including a proxy granted by telephone or the Internet) may be revoked by sending in another signed proxy card with a later date, sending a letter revoking your proxy to the Company's Secretary in Redmond, Washington, voting again by telephone or Internet, or attending the Annual Meeting and voting in person.